eflautt/ga-data-science/lessons/lesson-14/readme.md

     - _Stemming_ or _lemmatization_ to understand bases or roots of words
     - _Parsing_ and _tagging_ to understand each piece of the sentences.

-Each of these are based on a classical or theroretical understanding of language - essentially, let's attmept to re-create the rules that guide language.
+Each of these are based on a classical or theoretical understanding of language - essentially, let's attempt to re-create the rules that guide language.

 _Latent variable models_ are different in that instead of attempting to recreate rules of language, we will try to understand language based on how the words are used.